California Construction Site Car Crashes

 - Poor lighting or low visibility can cause a construction site car accident, especially at night.
 If a driver is unable to see the construction site or workers up ahead, then they are at a high risk of getting involved in a collision.
 This is primarily why construction workers wear bright colors along with placing traffic signs and cones on the road to prevent drivers from crashing into them.

 - Missing cones or barriers may cause construction site car accidents to occur, as well.
 Without these barriers, which disallows vehicles or gives them a notice of entry to the construction site, cars may unknowingly enter a construction site and get into an accident.

-California is a fault state, meaning that someone must be held liable for causing an accident.
-California is also a comparative fault state, meaning that more than one party can be found liable for causing an accident.
-However, what determines fault is the negligence that each party partook in that caused the accident.
+California is a fault state which means that someone must be held liable for causing an accident.
+California is also a comparative fault state, meaning that more than one party can be found liable for contributing to the collision.
+However, what determines fault is the negligence that each party partook in that resulted in the crash.